8 November 2021

 Capital funding is available for academies, sixth-form colleges and voluntary aided (VA) schools in England to transform facilities, improve school buildings and create more good school places.

-The Condition Improvement Fund (CIF) is provided by the Department for Education to improve school buildings and expand academies and sixth-form colleges rated Good or Outstanding by Ofsted.
+The Condition Improvement Fund (CIF) is provided by the Department for Education.
+Funding is intended to improve school buildings and expand academies and sixth-form colleges rated Good or Outstanding by Ofsted.

 CIF’s core priority is to support condition projects and the focus of the fund is to keep school and college buildings safe and in good working order.
 Most CIF funding aims to address building issues with significant consequences that revenue or Devolved Formula Capital (DFC) funding cannot meet.
 These include issues with poor building condition, building compliance, energy efficiency or health and safety.